alem-platform/foundation/triple-s/README.md

 - Program prints usage text.

 ```
-$ ./s3 --help
+$ ./triple-s --help
 Simple Storage Service.

 **Usage:**
-    s3 [-p <N>] [-d <S>]
+    triple-s [-port <N>] [-dir <S>]
-    s3 --help
+    triple-s --help

 **Options:**
 - --help     Show this screen.
-- -p N    Port number
+- --port N   Port number
-- -d S    Path to the directory
+- --dir S    Path to the directory
 ```

 ## Support

 After reading the terms of the project, it may seem complicated, just remember what the first letter "S" means.

 >Let me tell you something you already know.
 The world ain't all sunshine and rainbows.
 It's a very mean and nasty place and I don't care how tough you are it will beat you to your knees and keep you there permanently if you let it.
 You, me, or nobody is gonna hit as hard as life.
 But it ain't about how hard ya hit.
 It's about how hard you can get hit and keep moving forward.
 How much you can take and keep moving forward.
 That's how winning is done!
 Now if you know what you're worth then go out and get what you're worth.
 But ya gotta be willing to take the hits, and not pointing fingers saying you ain't where you wanna be because of him, or her, or anybody!
 Cowards do that and that ain't you!
 You're better than that!
 I'm always gonna love you no matter what.
 No matter what happens.
 You're my son and you're my blood.
 You're the best thing in my life.
 But until you start believing in yourself, ya ain't gonna have a life.
 >
 > — Rocky Balboa

 ## Guidelines from Author

 Begin by implementing a simple HTTP server.
 This server will be the foundation for all future REST API functionalities.
 Focus first on setting up basic request handling and response mechanisms.

+Don't forget about the Go documentation, there are many useful things there.
+For example, you can read about XML in Go [here](https://pkg.go.dev/encoding/xml).

 It's more fun to work on the project together.
 Ask your friends for help.

 If you want to quickly and easily explore an existing S3 storage implementation, you can refer to project [MinIO](https://hub.docker.com/r/minio/minio) by running it in Docker.

 ## Author

 This project has been created by: